 Why Choose N.J.
 Carroll & Associates as Your Loss Assessor?

 N.J.
 Carroll & Associates are property claims loss assessors and have been working in the insurance industry for over 30 years and are regulated by the Central Bank of Ireland.
-Hence, we are one of the most experienced loss assessing firms in Ireland and offer a full claims management service.
+Hence, we are one of the most experienced loss-assessing firms in Ireland and offer a full claims management service.
 We ensure that get you the maximum settlement available and will fight incredibly hard on your behalf to make sure that this happens.

 The loss adjuster will have the insurance company’s best interest in mind whereas, N.J.
 Carroll & Associates will have your best interest in mind.
 How will you, the policyholder know if you have received a full and fair settlement?
-Don’t leave things to chance, call us today on 01-4979-432.
+Don’t leave things to chance, call us today at 01-4979-432.

 How We Can Help You

 As your appointed representative, we can help you make a successful claim by:

 - Assessing the full extent of damage, and other aspects relating to both buildings and contents.